Deliveries to hospitals and medical centers are unavailable for all products.

 Pressing flowers is a timeless craft that preserves nature's fleeting beauty.
 With patience and creativity, you can create lasting keepsakes that capture the essence of your favourite blooms.

-Whether framing them as art, using them in handmade cards, or making unique jewellery, pressed flowers add a hint of elegance and nostalgia to any project.
-So gather your supplies, pick your favourite flowers, and start pushing.
+Whether framing them as art, using them in handmade cards, or learning how to make a flower press for more ambitious projects, this craft adds a hint of elegance and nostalgia.
+So gather your supplies, pick your favourite flowers, and start pressing.
 The results will be well worth it.

 Frequently Asked Questions About How To Press A Flower